The Asthma-Friendly School Award

 Is Your School Asthma Friendly Information Flier

-What Are National Asthma Guidelines and how do they impact asthma in our schools?
+What Are National Asthma Guidelines?
+How do those guidelines impact those with asthma in our schools?

-Creating an Asthma Friendly School - a list of key six priority messages for schools and how they apply to kids with asthma in our schools.
+NEW* Creating an Asthma Friendly School – Guidelines Implementation Panel recommendations and priority messages for schools.
+Six key messages and how the apply to kids with asthma in our schools.

 Marlington Elementary School